jiaming-sec/threat-modeling/docs/introduction.md

 - **Operations Teams:** Deployment and infrastructure details

-## Key Concepts
+## Core Concepts

 ### Assets
-Anything valuable that needs protection, such as:
+Items or components that have value and require protection, such as:
-- Customer data
-- Application code
-- User credentials
+- User credentials and identities
+- Business logic
-- APIs
+- APIs and endpoints
+- Personal identifiable information (PII)
+- Cloud configurations

 ### Threat Actors
 Entities that could exploit vulnerabilities: